csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 # Markov Process

-A Markov process is a random process in which, given the current probability information, the future and the past are irrelevant or conditionally independent.<br>
+A Markov process is a random process in which, given the current probability information, the future and the past are irrelevant or conditionally independent of each other.<br>
 That is, when the probability distribution of a random process $X(t)$ is given at a specific time point $t_{1}$, if the probability distribution of $X(t)$ at time point $t > t_{1}$ is irrelevant to the probability distribution of $X(s)$ at time point $s < t_{1}$, $X(t)$ is defined as a **Markov process**.<br>
 A Markov process is expressed probabilistically as follows: